juldebar/R_Metadata/README.md

 #  Postgres use case

-Adapt the [json configuration file](https://github.com/juldebar/R_Metadata/blob/master/metadata_workflow_Postgres_Postgis/workflow_configuration_Postgres_template.json) template of the  to the component of your spatial data infrastructure

 Make sure that following pre-requisites are ok:
 - you have set up all packages (R and OS packages):
 - you have created **your own google spreadsheats** to describe: